7 Types of Workplace Management Theories

 Benefits of management theories

-There are several reasons why leaders should study and apply management theories, including:
+There are several reasons why leaders should study and apply established management theories in the workplace, including:

 Increased productivity: Using these theories, leaders learn how to make the most of their team members, improving performances and increasing productivity.

-Increased collaboration: Leaders learn how to encourage team member participation and increase collaboration in the workplace.
+Increased collaboration: Leaders learn how to encourage team member participation and increase collaboration among an entire group.

 Increased objectivity: Management theories encourage leaders to make scientifically proven changes rather than relying on their judgment.